10 Principles of Successful Freelancers

 Another way spending money can save you time is the delegation of routine tasks to someone else (such as a virtual assistant).
 Think of it this way.
 If you spend a lot of time on unbillable tasks that anyone could do, that’s time that you aren’t earning any income.

 Most freelancers have to invest some effort into finding new clients.
 Whether your approach involves bidding at sites like Elance, searching design job boards, writing blog posts, updating your social networking profiles, or anything else you can do to increase your chances of being seen, you’re devoting valuable time to simply finding the work before you can even do it.

-There are so many aspects to web design and development that it is impossible for anyone to be an expert at everything.
-Since this is true, it’s more effective to differentiate yourself by aiming to be as good as possible at something specific.
+Instead of trying to be good at everything, it’s more effective to differentiate yourself by aiming to be as good as possible at something specific.
 Maybe you want to position yourself as an expert at WordPress theme development, e-commerce design, logo design, or just about anything else.
-By establishing yourself as an expert in a particular area, you’ll be one of the first people that comes to mind when potential clients are looking for that type of work.
+By establishing yourself as an expert in a particular area, you’ll be one of the first people who comes to mind when potential clients look for someone to do that type of work.

 As a freelancer, networking is critical for building referrals, establishing your name and reputation, branding yourself, growing your business through outsourcing, and for getting help and assistance when needed.
 Ideally, a freelance designer’s network will consist of individuals with a variety of skills and experiences.

 Since designers spend so much time online, the internet is a natural medium for networking with other professionals.
 Whether you’re using social networking sites like LinkedIn and Google+ or spending your time blogging and interacting with other bloggers, using Twitter, or participating in forums, there are plenty of opportunities to connect with talented and influential people.